Fahad Al-Rashidi (footballer, born 1997)

-Fahad Al-Rashidi (فهد الرشيدي; born 16 May 1997) is a Saudi Arabian professional footballer who plays as a winger for Saudi Pro League side Al-Taawoun.
+Fahad Al-Rashidi (فهد الرشيدي; born 16 April 1997) is a Saudi Arabian professional footballer who plays as a winger for the Saudi Arabia national team and the for the Saudi Pro League side Al-Ahli.

 Club career

 Al-Rashidi started his career at the youth team of Al-Selmiyah before joining the youth team of Al-Hilal on 2 July 2015.
 He was promoted to the first team during the 2017–18 season and made his first-team debut 27 July 2017 against Iraqi side Naft Al-Wasat in the 2017 Arab Club Championship group stage match.
 On 30 January 2018, Al-Rashidi made his league debut for Al-Hilal against Al-Raed.
 On 19 January 2019, Al-Rashidi joined Ohod on a six-month loan.
 On 17 August 2019, Al-Rashidi joined Al-Taawoun on a free transfer.

+On 1 January 2023, Al-Rashidi signed a pre-contract agreement with Al-Ahli.
+He officially joined the club following the conclusion of the 2022–23 season.